advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 possibly in a way to make ridiculously powerful predictions about the future.

-For example, if alien civilizations are rarer because of the selection effect, then you can assign a lower risk of meeting hostile aliens on your space exploration among the stars.
+For example, if alien civilizations are rarer because of the selection effect, then you can assign a lower risk of meeting hostile aliens on your space exploration journey among the stars.
 This assumes that you can sort out all the hair ball and spaghetti code problems you get by considering this effect's influence on everything that makes up a civilization, and in the end you come to the conclusion "yeah, there will be fewer alien civilizations".